 - Other Risks

-Including credit risk, underlying risk, settlement risk, taxation risk, country risk, interest rate risk, legal risk, re-investment risk, incident risk and inflation risk.
+Including credit risk, underlying risk, settlement risk, taxation risk, country/territory risk, interest rate risk, legal risk, re-investment risk, incident risk and inflation risk.
 Details please refer to Risk Disclosure Statement of Dual Currency Investment.

 Things to know

 - Your money will be used to buy the investment currency at the beginning of your term.